Pointwise ergodic theorem for locally countable quasi-pmp graphs: Visible asymptotic averages on a graph

-If \cref{ptwise_ergodic_for_graphs} is indeed true, then for a.e. $x \in X$, there must be arbitrarily large finite $G$-connected sets containing $x$ over which the average of $f$ is arbitrarily close to $0$.
-To verify this, we look at the set of all reals in general are achievable in this manner, thus defining a new invariant developed in this section.
+If \cref{ptwise_ergodic_for_graphs} is indeed true, then for any $f \in L^\infty(X,\mu)$ and a.e. $x \in X$, there must be arbitrarily $\coc$-large finite $G$-connected sets containing $x$ over which the $\coc$-average of $f$ is arbitrarily close to $\E(f | \BC_{E_G})(x)$.
+Motivated by this, we look at the set of all reals in general that are achievable in this manner, thus defining a new invariant developed in this section.

-Throughout this section, let $G$ be a locally countable (abstract) graph on a set $X$ and let $\rho : E_G \to \R^+$ a cocycle.
+Throughout this section, let $G$ be a locally countable (abstract) graph on a set $X$ and let $\coc : E_G \to \R^+$ a cocycle.
 We also let $f : X \to \R$ be a bounded function.